-Spotlight: The remarkable milestones achieved by airports through Digitalization
+TF Spotlight: The remarkable milestones achieved by Airports through digitalisation

-Digital Transformation is creating a storm for the entire Logistics industry.
-How is digitization adopted at the Vancouver Airport?
+Digital transformation is creating a storm for the entire Logistics industry.
+How is digitisation adopted at the Vancouver Airport?
 What benefits are you reaping or intend to reap in the coming years?

 Local workers and families will benefit from earning a living wage at YVR as Canada’s economy continues to rebound from the COVID-19 pandemic.
 Different from minimum wage, a living wage ensures a household, defined as two adults and two children, can meet basic expenses, as determined by Living Wage for Families BC.

 Sustainability is now the boardroom topic for the entire Air cargo industry.
 How do you think can be promoted at the Airport level?
 What are the best practices followed at Vancouver Airport?

 In 2021, the Vancouver Airport Authority announced its goal of achieving net zero carbon emissions by 2030.
 That is an acceleration of our original goal (2050) by 20 years.
 Reducing carbon emissions is in our collective best interest.
 We know it is essential for the aviation industry to do what it can to reduce emissions as it still plays a vital role in a healthy economy, and that is the connection point in transferring goods, services, and people.

 Work is underway to accomplish net zero emissions, and we are on track to reach net zero by 2030.
 The four decarbonisation pathways required to achieve our goal of net zero emissions are: